Fundraising ideas

 Convert leftover travel cash

-Bonus options: Online exchanger Leftover Currency changes foreign or old currency, and they can donate the money straight to us, with a 5% charity top-up.
-It doesn’t charge fees, there’s no minimum amount, and you don’t even have to sort the currency.
+Got leftover travel money?
+Online exchanger Leftover Currency changes foreign and old notes or coins, and can donate the money to Fight for Sight, with a 5% charity top-up.
+It doesn’t charge fees and there is no minimum amount.
 Just fill in the form and post it in.

 We're funding research that's unlocking the secrets of dozens of different eye conditions.